Skopje: Urban sociology

-Skopje is an ethnically diverse city, and its urban sociology primarily depends on ethnic and religious belonging.
-Macedonians form 66% of the city population, while Albanians and Roma account respectively for 20% and 6%.
-Each ethnic group generally restrict itself to certain areas of the city.
-Macedonians live south of the Vardar, in areas massively rebuilt after 1963, and Muslims live on the northern side, in the oldest neighbourhoods of the city.
-These neighbourhoods are considered more traditional, whereas the south side evokes to Macedonians modernity and rupture from rural life.
+Skopje is an ethnically diverse city, and its urban sociology primarily depends on ethnic and religious affiliation.
+Macedonians form 66% of the city population, whilst Albanians and Roma account respectively for 20% and 6%.
+Each ethnic group generally self-segregates itself to certain areas of the city.
+Macedonians live south of the Vardar in areas massively rebuilt after 1963, whilst Muslims live on the northern side, in the oldest neighbourhoods of the city.
+These neighbourhoods are considered more traditional, whereas the south side evokes modernity to Macedonians.

-The northern areas are the poorest.
-This is especially true for Topaana, in Čair municipality, and for Šuto Orizari municipality, which are the two main Roma neighbourhoods.
-They are made of many illegal constructions not connected to electricity and water supply, which are passed from a generation to the other.
+The northern areas are the poorest; this is especially true for Topaana, in Čair municipality, and for Šuto Orizari municipality, which are the two main Roma neighbourhoods.
+They are made of many illegal constructions not connected to the electric grid nor water supply, which are passed from one generation to another.
 Topaana, close to the Old Bazaar, is a very old area: it was first mentioned as a Roma neighbourhood in the beginning of the 14th century.
 It has between 3,000 and 5,000 inhabitants. Šuto Orizari, on the northern edge of the city, is a municipality of its own, with Romani as its local official language.
-It was developed after the 1963 earthquake to accommodate Roma who had lost their house.
+It was developed after the 1963 earthquake to accommodate Roma who had lost their homes.

-The population density varies greatly from an area to the other.
+The population density varies greatly from one area to another.
 So does the size of the living area per person.
 The city average was at 19.41 m2 per person as of 2002, but at 24 m2 in Centar on the south bank, and only 14 m2 in Čair on the north bank.
 In Šuto Orizari, the average was at 13 m2.

 Localities and villages

 Outside of the urban area, the City of Skopje encompasses many small settlements.
 Some of them are becoming outer suburbs, such as Čento, on the road to Belgrade, which has more than 23,000 inhabitants, and Dračevo, which has almost 20,000 inhabitants.
 Other large settlements are north of the city, such as Radišani, with 9,000 inhabitants, whereas smaller villages can be found on Mount Vodno or in Saraj municipality, which is the most rural of the ten municipalities that form the City of Skopje.

 Some localities outside the city limits are also becoming outer suburbs, particularly in Ilinden and Petrovec municipality.
-They benefit from the presence of major roads, railways and the airport, in Petrovec.
+They benefit from the presence of major roads, railways, and the airport, Skopje International, in Petrovec.